 Bahía de los Ángeles Biosphere Reserve

 Bahía de los Ángeles is a small fishing village of 1000 people that lies nestled between the rugged Sierra San Borja Mountains and the sparkling water of the Sea of Cortez (Gulf of California).
 Every summer up to 220 whale sharks gather at the south end of this bay.
 Snorkelling with the whale sharks is amazing and we love nothing better than getting in the water with them.
-The nearby scuba diving is great and local colonies of up to 1000 sea lions enhance the experience even more.
+The nearby scuba diving is great and local colonies of sea lions enhance the experience even more.

 Some great diving and guaranteed whale sharks and sea lions.
 In 2007 Mexican President Felipe Calderón, in cooperation… read more >